 It’s very balanced and good against both the pass and the run.
 It allows you to get pressure with only four defensive linemen and excellent coverage on short and deep routes.

-Cover 3 is also great against the deep ball, especially for teams who like to throw the deep post.
+Cover 3 is also great against the deep ball, especially for teams that like to throw the deep post.
 If teams like to run play action, where the tight end runs to the curl flat, the defense has a player waiting to cover them.
-These four underneath defenders (including the strong safety rolling down if the team is 4-3 structured), are in the perfect position to cover any mesh or shallow concepts.
+These four underneath defenders (including the strong safety rolling down if the team is 4-3 structured) are in the perfect position to cover any mesh or shallow concepts.

-The Weaknesses Of Cover 3 Defense
+Weaknesses Of The Cover 3 Defense

 The weaknesses of Cover 3 in football are the flats and right up the seams.
 Seams are the vertical track up the hash marks.